CharlesAtUW/GunsAndSwords/README.md

 [![wk12 after](https://img.youtube.com/vi/6OQHt5Mc9CM/0.jpg)](https://www.youtube.com/watch?v=6OQHt5Mc9CM)

 ## More Abilities (Week 14)
+#### Team
+- Ray and Yoyo worked on making a level, where the player can try out the different combat abilities on the enemies.
+- Divith added a particle effect to the player's dodge ability and ultimate ability.
+For the dodge, the particles form where the player once was.
+For the ultimate, the particles follow the ultimate's target's movement as they're sent flying.
+- Divith also made some bugfixes.
+- Yoyo started working on making the melee enemies have shields, that they will hold up when at longer ranges from the player.
+This is so that they can't get shot from afar.
 #### Individual
 - I focused on defensive abilities for our character this week, working on two of them.
   - First, is the decoy.
 The decoy is created whenever you dodge, at the spot where you dodged (also indicated by Divith's dodge VFX).
 It's invisible and lasts a few seconds before despawning.
 While present, enemies will target it instead of you.
   - Second, is the parry.
 For the existing block ability, if you block right before an enemy lands their attack, you will parry that attack, and they will be stunned briefly.
+This is also another mastery opportunity for the player.

 #### Before (Decoy, Parry)
 [![wk14 before decoy](https://img.youtube.com/vi/kW2s_RMkVt4/0.jpg)](https://www.youtube.com/watch?v=kW2s_RMkVt4)